 The 95th Street and Stony Island Tax Increment Redevelopment Project Area (Project) was established in May 1990.
 The area has been established to finance improvements, leverage private investment and create and retain jobs.
-Reimbursements, if any, are made to the developer as public improvements are completed and pass City inspection.
+Reimbursements, if any, are made to the developer for project costs, as public improvements are completed and pass City inspection.